 Omega fatty acids and horses – does your horse need a supplement?

-There’s a lot we know about Omega fatty acids, and also a bunch we don’t know as it relates to horses.
+There’s a lot we know about Omega fatty acids and also a bunch we don’t know as it relates to horses.
 But the bottom line is that your horse will benefit from more Omega-6’s than Omega-3’s.

-- We know that generally speaking, the Omega-6 fatty acids tend to be pro-inflammatory and the Omega-3 fatty acids are anti-inflammatory.
+- Generally speaking, Omega-6 fatty acids tend to be pro-inflammatory and the Omega-3 fatty acids are anti-inflammatory.

-- So it seems that we want as many and much of the 3’s for our horses?
+- So it seems we want as many and much of the 3’s for our horses as possible?
 Not so fast.
 BOTH are vital to your horse’s health and you shouldn’t try to eliminate one or the other or go overboard with one or the other.
 As always, get your equine nutritionist and veterinarian involved when you are tweaking your horse’s diet.

 Skip this paragraph if you don’t like acronyms:

-- We also know that the 3 and 6 style of Omega fatty acids must be consumed by your horse, his body can’t make them.
+- We also know that the 3 and 6 style of Omega fatty acids must be consumed by your horse, their body can’t make them.

-- Omega-3 fatty acids, are alpha-linolenic acids, ALA’s which are found in plant-based horse food.
-They can also be eicosapentaenoic acids (EPA) and docohexaenoic acid (DHA) that are both found in fish oil.
-Your horse’s body can also transform ALA’s into EPA’s and DHA’s, which are the active forms of Omega-3’s.
+- Omega-3 fatty acids are alpha-linolenic acids, ALA’s, are found in plant-based horse food.
+They can also be eicosapentaenoic acids (EPA) and docohexaenoic acid (DHA) which are both found in fish oil.
+Your horse’s body can also transform ALA’s into EPA’s and DHA’s, the active forms of Omega-3’s.

 - Omega 6 Fatty Acids are linolenic acids (LA’s) that are changed into dihomo-gamma-linolenic acid (DGLA) and arachidonic acid (AA).
 These lovely acids are what your horse’s body uses.